-Subject to any provisions in the North Yorkshire Local Authority's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the academy must consider all such applications and if the year group applied for has a place available, admit the child if they live in area.
+Subject to any provisions in the North Yorkshire Local Authority's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the academy must consider all such applications and if the year group applied for has a place available, admit the child.
 If more applications are received than there are places available, our oversubscription criteria will apply.
 Parents/carers of children whose application is turned down are entitled to appeal.